Vectorial1024/ExpressBusServices/README.md

 The integrated compatibility to IPT2 is achieved by utilizing Harmony's ability to detect other mods in runtime and selectively apply patches.
 See the source code for more details.

+The ability for this mod to determine whether a certain vehicle has loaded all loadable CIMs is powered by Harmony's "reverse-patching" feature available since Harmony v2.
+See the source code for a working example of reverse-patching.

-As pointed out in #1, the general procedure of this mod is something like this:
+Expanding on my answer on #1, the general procedure of this mod is something like this:

 0. General event occurs: bus arrives at bus stop
 1. Bus AI tries to unload passengers